 This rule shall apply to temporary conditions where there is danger of employees or material falling through floor, roof or wall openings or from stairways or runways.

-(6) "Rise (riser)" means the vertical distance from the top of a tread to the top of the next higher tread.
+(5) "Rise (riser)" means the vertical distance from the top of a tread to the top of the next higher tread or platform/landing or the distance from the top of a platform/ landing to the top of the next higher tread or platform/landing.

 (a) "Intermediate rail" means the intermediate lateral member or members of a standard guard railing, installed at intervals of no more than twenty-one inches.